NSO-developer/lsa-container-example/README.md

 ```
 This will attempt to start all containers, run startup scripts ```init.sh``` on each container.
 Additionally, On lower-nso nodes, it will create set of 3 devices for each node using **router** NED, starts them.

-Now athat environment is setup completed, We will verify if the environment has been setup successfully.
+Now that environment is setup completed, We will verify if the environment has been setup successfully.

 ##### List the running containers using: